Roger J. Trienens Galleries

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.

-Starting January 26, the Newberry will offer docent-led tours of the exhibition every Saturday at 2 pm.
+The Newberry is offering docent-led tours of the exhibition every Saturday at 2 pm.
+(There will not be a tour on Saturday, February 16.)
 These tours are free to attend, and no reservations are required.

 Private tours can be arranged for groups of 10 or more, during exhibition hours, based on staff and docent availability.
 Please schedule a private tour at least two weeks in advance; contact Rebecca Haynes, Manager of Volunteers, at firstname.lastname@example.org or (312) 255-3526.